Save Bulga Forest!

 Currently about 2000 ha of Bulga forest is being planned for logging, which is about 10 times more than they started last time.

-Let’s come together to discuss what we need to do ahead of May.
-We’ll gather at in Elands on Sunday 14th April 2024.
+Let’s come together to discuss what we need to do ahead of July.

-The Bulga Hall, Elands from 2pm-4pm on Sunday 14th April
+The Bulga Hall, Elands from around 2pm on Sunday May 12th, 2024

 See you there!